 If anything, federal courts have been even more vague.
-Ninth Circuit Judge Alex Kozinksi allows that we follow Blackstone's n=10, but not for any well-articulated reason.
-In Coffin v United States, the Supreme Court favorably mentioned Blackstone and other commentators, but did not commit to a value for $n.^{39}$ Concurring in In re Winship, Justice Harlan said 'it is far worse to convict an innocent man than to let a guilty man go free'.
-However, he does not tell us how much worse or what the preferred ratios should be.
-Concurring in Furman v Georgia, Blackstone's n=10 was endorsed by Justice Marshall.
-Writing for the majority in Ballew v Georgia, Justice Blackmun approvingly cited Marshall's language from Furman.
-Other cases have been non-committal.
+Ninth Circuit Judge Alex Kozinksi allows that we follow Blackstone's n = 10, but not for any well-articulated reason.41 In Coffin v.
+United States, the Supreme Court favorably mentioned Blackstone and other commentators, but did not commit to a value for n.42 Concurring in In re Winship, Justice Harlan said "it is far worse to convict an innocent man than to let a guilty man go free."43 However, he does not tell us how much worse or what the preferred ratios should be.